 Attendance, preparation, participation, and prompt communication with your professor are crucial to your success in this course.
-An online course requires rigorous planning, organization, and steady, everyday participation in the assigned activities, so that you can learn constantly and avoid "cramming" for assignments.
+A language course requires rigorous planning, organization, and steady, everyday participation in the assigned activities, so that you can learn constantly and avoid "cramming" for assignments.
 "Cramming" does not lead to good lasting results in any subject matter and even less so in a foreign language.
 Learning Arabic Language needs to be practiced every day for you to achieve your goals.

-You will have assignments to complete almost every day in preparation for this course.
-You will also have weekly homework to be submitted on Canvas.
-All homework will be graded and given feedback.
+You will have during our course:

+- 1- Assignments to complete almost every day in preparation for this course on Canvas and in class. - 2- Weekly homework to be submitted on Canvas - 3- Homework to be submitted on lingco (Companion Website).

+Please note that some homework will be graded and given feedback.
 You are expected to spend at least 2 hours per credit hour on homework and assigned activities.
 In the event that no homework is assigned, you should spend that time reviewing the material.
-Late homework will receive zero points.
+Late homework will receive zero points and will not be accepted.
 Please remember using English in class will negatively affect your oral performance grade.